damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

   uses pagination instead of loading all data at once:
   <[mr](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/5828)>,
   <[mr](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/5686)>
-* Methods cals for finding Git blobs that were not needed have been removed:
+* Methods calls for finding Git blobs that were not needed have been removed:
   [mr](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/5848)
 * The branches dropdown in the cherry pick and revert dialogues is now loaded
   asynchronously: [mr](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/5607)